 Apostrophes in Contractions (with Examples)

-Apostrophes in ContractionsAn apostrophe can be used to form a contraction, which is an abbreviated version of a word or words.
-Here are two common contractions:
+Apostrophes in ContractionsApostrophes are used in contractions.
+A contraction is an abbreviated version of a word or words.

 Examples of Contractions with ApostrophesHere are some more examples of contractions with apostrophes: